Cobenian/elixir-mastery-exercises/modules_and_functions.md

   with a "-NG" appended to it since it's the NextGeneration ;) -- Ensure it takes only maps that contain the :droid atom which is true

-* Write another function with the (almost) same arguments that takes any name and returns it if the :droid value is false
+* Write another function (with the same name) with the (almost) same arguments that takes any name and returns it if the :droid value is false

 * [Answer](https://gist.github.com/MonkeyIsNull/02b43cd673a228d57fc0)